 2.2.
-Three fundamental coupling states of mitochondrial preparations and residual oxygen consumption.
+Three fundamental coupling states of mitochondrial preparations and residual oxygen consumption

-It has been suggested to extend the differential nomenclature (States 1 to 5) by a concept-driven terminology carrying explicit information on the nature of the respiratory states.
-This terminology must be general and not restricted to any particular experimental protocol or mt-preparation.
-This provides a platform to expand the classical respiratory states with the extended constructive framework in the theory of mitochondrial physiology.
+It has been suggested to extend the differential nomenclature (States 1 to 5) by a concept-driven terminology carrying explicit information on the nature of the respiratory states (Gnaiger 2009).
+The three fundamental coupling states of mtpreps can be compared in any mitochondrial pathway control state, i.e. keeping fuel substrates and ETS inhibitors constant while varying adenylate levels and inhibitors of the phosphorylation system (Fig. 1).
+The terminology must be general and not restricted to any particular experimental protocol or mtprep.